 It is no coincidence to see Big Tech is moving into copyleft spaces, seeking to penetrate even further into health, media, government, education and environmental sectors at a time when serious consideration is needed about how to stop them from interfering.

-No matter which side you are cheering on, the copyright owners or the copyleft crowd, Big Tech is pulling all the strings behind the scenes in the copyleft pantomime.
+Big Tech is pulling all the strings behind the scenes in the copyleft pantomime.